mzazon/awesome-cloud-projects/aws/deploying-fargate-containers-alb/deploying-fargate-containers-alb.md

 ## Problem

 Your organization wants to deploy containerized applications without managing the underlying infrastructure, servers, or clusters.
 Traditional container deployments require provisioning and managing EC2 instances, handling cluster scaling, patching, and capacity planning.
-You need a solution that provides the benefits of containerization while eliminating infrastructure management overhead.
-Additionally, you want automatic scaling, high availability, and seamless integration with AWS services while maintaining cost efficiency and operational simplicity.
+You need a solution that provides the benefits of containerization while eliminating infrastructure management overhead, with automatic scaling, high availability, and seamless integration with AWS services while maintaining cost efficiency and operational simplicity.

 ## Solution